 The Queen is expected to give the royal assent to every bill that comes from Parliament.
 Only then can it become law.
 She has done so to over 3,000 acts of Parliament since 1952.

-Do you know any interesting facts about Queen Elizabeth?
-Share them with us in the comments section below!
+Do you know any interesting facts about the Queen of England?
+Share them in the comments below!